Thomas-Astade/automotive-scrum/resources/md/mantis/issue.md

 The "issue" in Mantis
 =====================

-the issue in Mantis can have 7 states:
+The issue in Mantis can have 7 states:

 * New
 * Feedback